 This is a side effect of having even more CyberNewtype enhancements.
 Best case scenario, the enhanced person goes a little nutty.
 Worse case scenario, they become raving lunatics bent on causing as much property damage as possible.
 Mashimar tends toward the latter.

-Blue Cosmos from Gundam SEED suffers greatly from this trope.
+Blue Cosmos from Mobile Suit Gundam SEED suffers greatly from this trope.
 Originally they were an environmental pressure group, but after Human genetic enhancement became possible they shifted their focus to preventing widespread genetic modification.
-After genetic enhancement did become widespread they became a militant/terrorist organization bent on killing anyone who had their DNA altered.
-When war finally breaks out between the genetically enhanced Coordinators and the natural humans of Earth Blue Cosmos begins artificially enhancing their own people to fight one on one with the Coordinators.
+After genetic enhancement did become widespread they became a militant/terrorist organizationbent on killing anyone who had their DNA altered.
+When war finally breaks out between the genetically enhanced Coordinators and the natural humans of Earth Blue Cosmos begins artificially enhancing their own people to fight one on one with the Coordinators (because apparently it's okay if the enhancements are based on cybernetics and addictive drugs rather than genetic modification).
 Then it all turns out they were just a catspaw to Logos who do it for profit.
+(Although the last one is said by the Big Bad of the sequel to incite people so it may or may not be true.)

 Suzaku Kururugi in Code Geass starts off as a heroic upstanding fellow, who wants to change the system from the inside.
 After the death of Euphemia at the hands of Lelouch, he more or less seems to go temporarily insane, leading to a justified battle with the Magnificent Bastard Protagonist Lelouch.
 However, in the interim between both seasons going well into R2, not only has he become a Jerkass of ridiculous proportions, he has sold out his old best friend for a step up the power ladder, and his goal of changing the system from within has degraded to making his own homeland a better place (effectively giving the rest of the enslaved Areas of Britannia the middle finger).
 He does eventually realize that prioritizing means over ends really doesn't pay off after a couple of My God, What Have I Done? moments and proceeds to team up with Lelouch to save the world and atone for his sins.